hkiang01/version-upper/README.md

-  config-schema             Prints the config schema in JSON current-semantic-version  Prints the current semantic version current-version           Prints the current version files                     Prints files in which bump will replace version... release                   Removes rc from the version strings sample-config             Prints a sample config
+  config-schema             Prints the config schema in JSON current-semantic-version  Prints the current semantic version current-version           Prints the current version release                   Removes rc from the version strings sample-config             Prints a sample config
 ```